 The small-scale coffee industry's coffee bean raw materials were observed for moisture content to determine the moisture content range to be processed into ground coffee.
-The gravimetric method was used to determine the moisture content of coffee beans in this study.
-Kyaw et al. [27] state that the gravimetric method is widely accepted as a reference for determining moisture content in all coffee trading countries.
-The moisture content produced by small coffee industries ranged from 8.68 - 11.63 % (Figure 2).
+The gravimetric method was used to determine the moisture content of coffee beans in this study.[27] state that the gravimetric method is widely accepted as a reference for determining moisture content in all coffee trading countries.
+The moisture content produced by small coffee industries ranged from 8.68 % - 11.63 % (Figure 2).
 The moisture content of industrial coffee raw materials is by SNI 01-2097-2008.
-Rodriguez et al. [8] and Adnan et al. [16] stated that the moisture content of coffee beans ranging from 10 - 12 % could prevent the occurrence of over-fermented processes that can affect the taste and cause lousy taste.
+[8], [16] stated that the moisture content of coffee beans ranging from 10-12 % could prevent the occurrence of over-fermented processes that can affect the taste and cause lousy taste.

 Figure 2 shows moisture content.
-The moisture content produced from small-scale coffee industries ranged from 8.68 - 11.63 %.
-The moisture content of industrial coffee raw materials is in accordance with SNI 01-2097-2008 [8].
+The moisture content produced from small-scale coffee industries ranged from 8.68 % - 11.63 %.
+The moisture content of industrial coffee raw materials is in accordance with SNI 01-2097-2008.[8]

-Notes: 1) Each data analysis is the mean of 3 replicates \pm standard deviation.
+Notes: 1) Each data analysis is the mean of 3 replicates ± standard deviation.